CAREERS

 About us

 Amber Community is dedicated to promoting road safety and reducing road trauma.
 We’re looking for passionate and skilled individuals to join our team as Group Facilitators, working in both metropolitan and regional areas.
-Currently, we have opportunities in Benalla, Horsham and Morwell.
+Currently, we have opportunities in Horsham, Dandenong, Traralgon and Shepparton.

 Your role